hank880907/weeding-robot/readme.md

 ## IDE ##

-VS code are recommended IDE.
-It has a ROS plugin that you can install to make your life easier.
+[VS code](https://code.visualstudio.com/) is recommended IDE.
+It has a [ROS plugin](https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros) that you can install to make your life easier.

 # Launching programs #